Value Dowel Jig

 Is a dowel better than a Domino joint?

-While a dowel is strong, may woodworkers prefer the Domino as it features a faster and more precise drilling machine.
-By skipping the need for a dowel jig, the Festool Domino can quickly cut straight or angled joints.
+While a dowel is vital, many woodworkers prefer the Domino because it features a more precise drilling machine.
+The Festool Domino can quickly cut straight or angled joints by skipping the need for a dowel jig.

-Not surprisingly, when deciding between a dowels vs biscuits most woodworkers will opt for both.
+Unsurprisingly, most woodworkers will opt for both when deciding between dowels vs. biscuits.
 While a dowel jig is inexpensive and a great starting option, a biscuit machine is invaluable for speed and ease of alignment.

 - About the Author